Sandworms of Dune: Plot

-The end nears
+End nears

-As Sandworms of Dune begins, the passengers of the no-ship Ithaca continue their nearly two-decade search for a new home world for the Bene Gesserit, while Duncan Idaho evades the tachyon net of the old couple Daniel and Marty, now known to be thinking machine leaders Omnius and Erasmus.
+As Sandworms of Dune begins, the passengers of the no-ship Ithaca continue their nearly two-decade search for a new Bene Gesserit homeworld, while Duncan Idaho evades the tachyon net of the old couple Daniel and Marty, now known to be thinking-machine leaders Omnius and Erasmus.
 Among the inhabitants of the Ithaca are young gholas of Paul Atreides, Lady Jessica, and others.

 Back in the Old Empire, Mother Commander Murbella of the New Sisterhood attempts to rally humankind for a last stand against the thinking machines.
-The new Face Dancers continue to infiltrate the main organizations of the Old Empire at all levels, having also sent their gholas of Paul Atreides (called Paolo) and the Baron Vladimir Harkonnen to the thinking machine capital, Synchrony.
+The new Face Dancers continue to infiltrate the main organizations of the Old Empire at all levels, having also sent their gholas of Paul Atreides (called Paolo) and the Baron Vladimir Harkonnen to the thinking-machine capital, Synchrony.

 At the prompting of Face Dancer infiltrators, the Spacing Guild has begun replacing its Navigators with Ixian navigation devices and cutting off the Navigators' supply of melange.
 Navigator Edrik and his faction have commissioned Waff, the imperfectly awakened ghola rescued by the Guild from the Bene Gesserit attack on Bandalong, to create "advanced" sandworms able to produce the melange they so desperately require.
 He accomplishes this by altering the DNA of the sandtrout stage and creating an aquatic form of the worms, which are then released into the oceans of Buzzell.
-Adapting to their new environment, these "seaworms" quickly flourish, eventually producing a highly concentrated form of spice, dubbed "ultraspice".
+Adapting to their new environment, these "seaworms" quickly flourish, producing a highly concentrated form of spice, dubbed "ultraspice".

-Meanwhile, Murbella commissions Ix to copy the destructive Honored Matre Obliterators for use on the fleet of warships she has ordered from the Guild.
+Meanwhile, Murbella commissions Ix to copy the planet-destroying Honored Matre Obliterator superweapons for use on the fleet of warships she has ordered from the Guild.
 However, Ix is now secretly controlled by Face Dancer leader Khrone; previously acting as a minion of Omnius, he continues his own plot for Face Dancer domination of the universe.

-Omnius's forces have begun striking world after world, releasing a deadly virus and then pressing on to the new string of inhabited planets.
-The thinking machine plague arrives at Chapterhouse and cripples the Sisterhood, but they rally the unified humankind into one last great stand.
+Omnius's forces have begun striking world after world, releasing an ultra-deadly virus and then pressing on to other inhabited planets.
+The thinking-machine plague arrives at Chapterhouse and cripples the Sisterhood, but the few survivors rally unified humankind into one last great stand.

 Aboard the Ithaca, Sheeana restarts the ghola project.
 Gholas of Serena Butler, Gurney Halleck, and Xavier Harkonnen are about to be born when the axlotl tanks are poisoned, killing all three ghola babies and the tanks.
 Saboteurs are suspected, as many of the ship's systems have also been failing.
 Scytale, the last Tleilaxu Master, finally reawakens his own ghola's past memories, but only by dying in front of his younger self.

 The gholas of Wellington Yueh, Stilgar, and Liet-Kynes regain their memories through various traumatic experiences.
 Desperate to replenish their supplies, the Ithaca lands on the planet Qelso, a world slowly being terraformed into a desert planet by the introduction of sandworms years before by the Bene Gesserit.
-Stilgar and Liet-Kynes decide to remain behind to help the natives slow the encroaching desert and prepare them for the inevitable.
+Stilgar and Liet-Kynes decide to remain behind to help the skeptical natives slow the encroaching desert and prepare them for the inevitable.